-Osteoporosis is common, affecting hundreds of thousands of people in the UK.
+Osteoporosis is common, affecting over three million individuals in the UK.
 Every year, there are over 500,000 osteoporosis-related fractures, and every month, 1,100 deaths occur following a hip fracture.
 The impact of osteoporosis can be devastating, but it is treatable, and preventable.

 What do you know about osteoporosis?